GargAnshu9468/event_management/README.md

 # 🎉 Event Management APIs

-A functional Django REST API for managing events and attendee registrations — built with clean architecture and best practices.
+A functional Django REST APIs for managing events and attendee registrations — built with clean architecture and best practices.

 ---